Start Here

 - LixelStudio installed, activated, and opened at least once on the processing computer

-- LCC Studio installed if Gaussian Splat output is required.
-NVIDIA GPU driver version 520.0 or later confirmed
+- LCC Studio installed if 3DGS output is required.
+NVIDIA driver 520.0+ confirmed.
+Network connectivity available

-- LixelGO or LCC Scan installed on your mobile device and signed in with your XGRIDS credentials
+- LixelGO or LCC Scan installed and signed in on your mobile device

 - Scanner batteries fully charged (3 to 4 hours from empty)

 - Processing computer storage confirmed.
-Budget approximately 50 GB per project including workspace
+Budget 50 GB per project

-- RTK module installed and NTRIP credentials entered and tested if using RTK
+- RTK module installed and NTRIP credentials tested (if using RTK)

-- GCP names in the CSV confirmed to match exactly what you will type in LixelGO.
+- GCPs placed, surveyed, CSV prepared.
+Names match exactly what you will type in LixelGO.
 Case-sensitive

-- Site walkthrough completed: access points, hazards, scanning route, known GNSS obstructions identified
+- Site walkthrough completed: access, hazards, route, GNSS obstructions identified

 - Mobile device charged.
-Portable power bank packed for sessions over 60 minutes
+Power bank packed for sessions over 60 minutes

 Decide Your Coordinate Strategy Before You Scan

-This decision cannot be made after the fact.
-RTK must be configured before scanning begins.
+This cannot be changed after the fact.
+RTK must be configured before scanning.
 GCPs must be placed and marked during the scan.
-A scan captured without georeferencing cannot be retrospectively tied to a real-world coordinate system.
-See 4.1 When Georeferencing Matters before committing to an approach.
+See 4.1 When Georeferencing Matters.

 Option A: Relative coordinates only.
 No RTK, no GCPs.
-The point cloud uses a local coordinate system with the initialization point as origin.
-Appropriate when the deliverable does not need to register to a real-world coordinate system: as-built renovation work, virtual tours, internal documentation.
+Local coordinate system.
+Appropriate when the deliverable does not need real-world registration.

-Option C: Ground Control Points with surveyed coordinates.
-Physical markers placed at known surveyed positions, marked in LixelGO during the scan, and applied in LixelStudio during processing.
-Highest accuracy for environments where RTK is unreliable: indoor, underground, urban canyon.
-Spacing must be at most 100 m for the L2 Pro and at most 50 m for the K1.
+Option C: Surveyed GCPs.
+Physical markers at known positions, marked in LixelGO during scanning, applied in LixelStudio.
+Highest accuracy for GPS-denied environments.
+Spacing: 100 m max for L2 Pro, 50 m max for K1.

-Option D: XGRIDS relative control points (sticker targets).
+Option D: Relative control points (sticker targets).
 No surveyed coordinates.
-Used to constrain SLAM drift internally without tying the scan to a real-world system.
-Appropriate when absolute georeferencing is not required but long-range internal consistency matters.
+Constrains SLAM drift internally without tying to a real-world system.

-Option E: Hybrid (RTK and GCPs).
-RTK eliminates IMU leveling errors; GCPs constrain SLAM drift across the dataset.
-Use this approach for high-accuracy deliverables where both sources of error need to be addressed.
+Option E: Hybrid (RTK + GCPs).
+RTK eliminates IMU leveling errors; GCPs constrain drift.
+Use for high-accuracy deliverables.
 See 4.7 The Hybrid Approach.

-- Points cannot all be collinear.
-Three-dimensional distribution is required
+- Points cannot be collinear.
+Three-dimensional distribution required

-- GCP names in the coordinate CSV must exactly match what you type in LixelGO, character for character, including capitalization
+- CSV names must exactly match LixelGO entries, character for character, including case

-The complete GCP procedure is in 4.5 Control Point Marking During Scanning.
+Full GCP procedure: 4.5 Control Point Marking During Scanning.

 Field Technique

 SLAM accuracy is earned in the field.
 Post-processing cannot compensate for poor technique.
-These principles directly determine the quality of the data you bring back.
-The full technique reference is Module 3: Field Technique.
+Full reference: Module 3: Field Technique.

 The Concept That Changes Everything

 SLAM drift accumulates over distance.
-Every meter you travel, a small amount of positional error compounds.
-The correction mechanism is loop closure: returning to an area you have already scanned so the system can detect the match, measure the accumulated error, and distribute the correction back across the trajectory.
+The correction mechanism is loop closure: returning to an area you have already scanned so the system can detect the match and distribute the correction across the trajectory.

 Initialization

-The initialization sets the origin and calibrates the SLAM starting reference.
-Errors introduced here persist for the entire session.
-Do it correctly every time.
+Errors here persist for the entire session.
 See 3.1 Movement and Posture Fundamentals for the complete procedure.

 Choose a Feature-Rich Position

-Structured features in all directions at 2 to 15 meters.
-Avoid corners, blank walls at close range, and empty open areas.
-The center of a furnished room or a structured work area is ideal.
+Structured features in all directions at 2 to 15 m.
+Avoid corners, blank walls, and empty open areas.

 Do Not Move During the 15-Second Countdown

-Any movement during the countdown corrupts the starting reference frame.
+Any movement corrupts the starting reference.
 The entire session carries that error.
-The only fix is to restart.
-Clear all personnel to at least 2 meters before starting.
+Clear all personnel to 2+ meters.

 The countdown ending is not the signal to move.
-Hold position for another 15 seconds.
-SLAM is accumulating point cloud data and establishing tracking confidence.
-The preview will populate during this window.
+SLAM is establishing tracking confidence.

 Start Slowly

 Lift with both hands.
-Walk at half pace for the first 10 to 15 seconds while SLAM stabilizes tracking with the device in motion.
-Then increase to normal walking speed.
+Half pace for 10 to 15 seconds, then increase to normal walking speed.

 Walking Speed

-Standing still does not improve scan quality.
-The system needs motion to generate coverage.
-Move continuously, just slowly where it matters.
-See 3.3 Transitions: Doors, Stairs, and Between Spaces for specialized guidance.
+Standing still does not improve quality.
+The system needs motion for coverage.
+Move continuously, slowly where it matters.
+See 3.3 Transitions.

 Device Posture

 - Hold vertically at chest to shoulder height.
-Tilt must stay under 20 degrees from vertical.
-LixelGO shows a real-time posture indicator
+Tilt under 20 degrees from vertical

-- In corridors narrower than 2 meters, turn the device sideways so the LiDAR captures both walls simultaneously
+- In corridors under 2 m wide, turn the device sideways so LiDAR captures both walls

-- Maintain at least 0.5 meters clearance from walls and obstacles during normal movement
+- Maintain 0.5 m clearance from walls and obstacles

-- Rotate your whole body when turning.
-Twisting only your arms creates angular inconsistency in the trajectory
+- Rotate your whole body when turning, not just your arms

 Route Planning

-- Scan backbone corridors first, then branch into individual rooms.
-Return to the corridor between each room, not directly to the next room
+- Scan backbone corridors first, then branch into rooms.
+Return to the corridor between each room

-- For large projects, build midpoint loops into the route, not just a final return to start
+- Build midpoint loops into the route, not just a final return to start

-- Never plan a pure out-and-back linear path.
-Drift accumulates with no opportunity for correction
+- Never plan a pure out-and-back linear path

 Stopping the Scan

 Do not power off while the indicator is fast-flashing green.
-Fast-flashing green means the session is writing to storage.
-Interrupting this corrupts the data.
-It is not recoverable.
-Wait for solid green before powering off.
-A 5-minute scan takes roughly 10 to 15 seconds to save.
-A 30-minute scan may take up to 60 seconds.
+That means data is writing to storage.
+Interrupting corrupts the scan.
+Not recoverable.
+Wait for solid green.

 Before Leaving Site

-The complete post-scan procedure is in 1.5 Post-Scan Review and Data Transfer.
+Full post-scan procedure: 1.5 Post-Scan Review and Data Transfer.

 Common Early Mistakes

-These are the errors that appear consistently with first-time users.
-Each one creates a downstream problem that is harder to fix than it was to prevent.
-The full troubleshooting reference is 10.3 Troubleshooting Index.
+Each one creates a downstream problem harder to fix than prevent.
+Full troubleshooting: 10.3 Troubleshooting Index.

-- Moving during initializationAny movement during the 15-second countdown corrupts the reference frame.
-The entire session carries that error.
-The only fix is to restart.
+- Moving during initializationCorrupts the reference frame.
+Entire session carries that error.
+Only fix: restart.

-- Processing with insufficient RAMLixelStudio holds the entire scan trajectory in memory.
-A 30-minute scan on a 32 GB machine will fail mid-processing.
-Plan hardware requirements before the project.
+- Processing with insufficient RAMA 30-minute scan on a 32 GB machine fails mid-processing.
+64 GB recommended.
 See 2.5 Critical Basics.

-- Powering off during saveFast-flashing green means data is still writing.
-Pressing the power button in this state corrupts the scan.
+- Powering off during saveFast-flashing green = still writing.
 Wait for solid green.
-Every time, without exception.
+Every time.

-- Deciding on coordinate strategy after the scanRTK must be configured before scanning begins.
-GCPs must be placed and marked during the scan.
-There is no way to georeference data after the session without control that was captured during it.
+- Deciding coordinate strategy after the scanRTK must be configured before scanning.
+GCPs must be marked during the scan.
+No way to add georeferencing after the fact.
 See 4.1 When Georeferencing Matters.

 Understanding Accuracy

 Accuracy in mobile SLAM is not a single number.
-The published specifications reflect results achieved with proper technique and, for absolute accuracy, proper georeferencing.
-Understanding what these numbers mean prevents misrepresentation to clients and unrealistic expectations in the field.
+These specs reflect results achieved with proper technique and, for absolute accuracy, proper georeferencing.

-Relative accuracy is internal consistency: whether a wall is planar, dimensions are repeatable, geometry holds across the scan.
+Relative accuracy = internal consistency.
+Whether dimensions hold across the scan.
 Achieved through good technique and loop closure.
 No georeferencing required.

-Absolute accuracy is how closely the point cloud registers to a real-world coordinate system.
+Absolute accuracy = registration to real-world coordinates.
 Requires RTK, PPK, or surveyed GCPs.
-Technique alone cannot produce it.

 SLAM drift is the primary threat to both.
 It compounds over distance and is corrected only through loop closure and control points.
-The specifications above are achievable results when proper technique and control were applied.
-They are not guaranteed outcomes from any scan regardless of which device was used.
+The specs above are achievable results with proper technique and control, not guaranteed outcomes from any scan.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer